metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

   - [Where to start](#where-to-start)

 ## General guidelines

+Here is a list of most relevant things to keep in mind.

 It's recommended to read up to date version of this document which is located on "develop" branch [here][contributing develop]